HumanCompatibleAI/ranking-challenge/README.md

 - A description of how the algorithm works, what outcome(s) it is expected to change, and why it is significant to test
 - A prototype implementation.
 We do not need your code at this stage.
 - A description of how the prototype was built, the language used, and its dependencies.
-- A URL for an endpoint that hosts your algorithm, using the API specified below.
+- A URL for live endpoint that hosts your algorithm, using the API specified below.

 You may submit code written in any programming language or combination of languages, but we will supply example code in Python.

 At this stage, it is acceptable for you to use external services, hosted models, etc.

-### Finalist submissions: Apr 15, 2024
+### Finalist submissions: May 15, 2024

 This time your ranker will need to be delivered in a Docker container, along with complete source code and build instructions.
 It will need to meet certain performance and security requirements.

 At this point your code must be self-contained.
 Submissions that rely on external services will be disqualified.

-Five winners will be announced May 1, 2024.
-Each wins a $10,000 prize, in addition to their first-round prize.
+Five winners will be announced June 1, 2024.

 #### Finalist submission requirements